sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### Pushing buttons or staying in character

 The GM doesn't always have to invoke a move and call for a flip.
-But in this example, the player literally names a move ("I Hack and Slash...").
+But in this example, the player literally names a move ("I Mix It Up...").
 That's a strong signal to the GM, and the GM is likely to follow strong signals.